-Services that are covered for you What you must pay when you get these services SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication.
-Be conducted in a hospital outpatient setting or a physician's office.
+Services that are covered for you What you must pay when you get these services Be conducted in a hospital outpatient setting or a physician's office.
 Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD.
 Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques.
 Note: SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
-Examples of urgently needed services that the plan must cover out-of-network occur if: You are temporarily outside the service Office visits \$20 per visit Emergency Department visits \$50 per visit
+Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of our plan, or even if you are inside the service area of our plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom our plan contracts.
+Your plan must cover urgently needed services and only charge you in-network cost sharing.
+Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of our plan or our plan network is temporarily unavailable. • Inside our service area: You must obtain urgent care from network providers, unless our provider network is temporarily unavailable or inaccessible due to an unusual and extraordinary circumstance (for example, major disaster).
+Office visits \$20 per visit Emergency Department visits \$50 per visit

-[†]Your provider must obtain prior authorization from our plan.
-Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+\Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
-Inside our service area: You must obtain urgent care from network providers, unless our provider network is temporarily unavailable or inaccessible due to an unusual and extraordinary circumstance (for example, major disaster).
-Outside our service area: You have worldwide urgent care coverage when you travel if you need medical attention right away for an unforeseen illness or injury and you reasonably believed that your health would seriously deteriorate if you delayed treatment until you returned to our service area.
+Services that are covered for you What you must pay when you get these services • Outside our service area: You have worldwide urgent care coverage when you travel if you need medical attention right away for an unforeseen illness or injury and you reasonably believed that your health would seriously deteriorate if you delayed treatment until you returned to our service area.
 See Chapter 3, Section 3, for more inofrmation.
 Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration. \$20 per visit Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
-However, our plan does cover the following exams: Routine eye exams (eye refraction exams) to determine the need for vision correction and to provide a prescription for eyeglass lenses.
-Visual field tests. \$0 per visit
+However, our plan does cover the following exams: Routine eye exams (eye refraction exams) to determine the need for vision correction and to provide a prescription for eyeglass lenses. \$0 per visit For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
+For people with diabetes, screening for and monitoring of diabetic retinopathy. \$0

-^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+Your provider must obtain prior authorization from our plan. \Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.